monika76five/Data-Confidentiality/README.md

 **Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
 Also, write down any questions / comments you have and bring them to class for discussion.**

+## Differentially Private Synthetic Data - Tabular, Tuesday 4/28/2020

+### To-do (done before class on 4/28)

+1. <ins>**Prepare 3-5 slides about your synthesis model(s), utility and risks results for your project, and prepare to present to the class.**<ins>

+2. <ins>**A project write-up draft including the following items**<ins> (visit the Projects folder for detail)
+    1. the research question(s)
+    2. background/significance of the research
+    3. the methods used to obtain and analyze the data
+    4. the results of the analysis (tables, charts, graphs, significance, confidence intervals, descriptive text)

+**Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
+Also, write down any questions / comments you have and bring them to class for discussion.**